15 Different Types of Hawks in Mississippi

 11. Swainson’s Hawk

-Swainson’s Hawk (Buteo swainsoni) is the largest and most widespread of the Mississippi hawks.
+Swainson’s Hawk (Buteo swainsoni) is the largest and most widespread Mississippi hawk.
 It is a bird of prey that prefers open areas such as grasslands, agricultural fields, and woodlands near water sources.

-Its white underside, reddish-brown shoulders can recognize as Swainson’s Hawk, and wings barred with black and white.
+Its white underside, reddish-brown shoulders can be recognized as Swainson’s Hawk, and wings are barred in black and white.
 These types of Hawks in Mississippi have long, pointed wings and are often seen soaring high above the ground.
 They feed primarily on small mammals and insects but will also take carrion and even hunt for other birds.
 Swainson’s Hawks nest in trees or on cliffs and lay 2-4 eggs.

 Swainson’s Hawk is one of the most common migrating hawks in Mississippi, though it is not always seen during migration.
 It usually arrives in the state during April or May and departs for its wintering grounds in August or September.
 This species has been monitored as part of The Mississippi Kite Project since 2010 and is considered an important indicator of habitat health.
 Due to their beautiful plumage and majestic flight, Swainson’s Hawks are popular among falconers and bird watchers.